Skip to content

 main().catch(console.error);

-Registering scripts in package.json is convenient.
+Register scripts in package.json for convenience:

 json